pegulabs/terms/privacy_policy.md

-We're particularly concerned and cognizant of both identity theft in general and the practice known as "phishing" specifically. **We will never request your credit card or banking information, your Pegu Account ID, login password, or any other private Personal Information in a non-secure or unsolicited email or phone call.** If someone claiming to represent Pegu does ask for such information unsolicited, DO NOT provide it.
+We're particularly concerned and cognizant of both identity theft in general and the practice known as "phishing" specifically. **We will never request your credit card or banking information, your advicedrop Account ID, login password, or any other private Personal Information in a non-secure or unsolicited email or phone call.** If someone claiming to represent advicedrop does ask for such information unsolicited, DO NOT provide it.

-### 6.3 What happens on Pegu stays on Pegu
+### 6.3 What happens on advicedrop stays on advicedrop

 Communications and Exchanges should be performed exclusively using our Service.
 Keeping communication within the Service protects you and your information.
 Do